-Visiting Professor of Practice in Trumpet and Chair of Brass Department
+Visiting Professor of Practice in Trumpet and Chair of Winds and Brass Department

 Ryan Anthony is principal trumpet with the Dallas Symphony Orchestra and has been with the DSO since 2006.
 He has appeared as guest principal trumpet with the Los Angeles Philharmonic, Cincinnati Symphony Orchestra, St. Louis Symphony Orchestra, San Diego Symphony and Colorado Symphony, and in sections of the New York Philharmonic, Cleveland Orchestra and Israel Philharmonic.

 Previous academic appointments for Anthony include assistant professor of trumpet at Oberlin College Conservatory of Music and artist/faculty at North Carolina School of the Arts.
 His master classes have spanned the globe at leading conservatories in Europe, Asia and North America.
 He is currently a Yamaha artist and has edited and recorded both the Haydn and Hummel trumpet concertos for Hal Leonard Publishing.
 A B.M. and M.M. graduate of the Cleveland Institute of Music, Anthony received the school’s Alumni Achievement Award in 2001.